 Go to "View"→ "Developer" → "Developer Tools

-Alternatively, you can access the developer console by pressing Cmd + Option + I (Mac) or Ctrl + Shift + I (Windows).
+Alternatively, you can open the developer console by pressing Cmd + Option + I (Mac) or Ctrl + Shift + I (Windows).

 Move the developer tools a little bit down to make the web page visible and then click on the mobile icon on the left.
 The default setting is "responsive".
 This allows you to move the view as you wish and check directly how it changes.

-By clicking on "Responsive" you will see options for different devices and can test the corresponding view.
+With a click on "Responsive" you get options for different devices and can test the appropriate view.

 With the developer console of your browser you can also see how many scripts (in the head area) this WordPress theme loads.
 Many script files reduce the performance of the website.